 Asian vegetables have been in New Zealand since the Chinese first settled here in the late 1800s.
-They have recently become commercially available, however, although there are literally hundreds of varieties of Asian vegetables only a few varieties reach retail stores on a regular basis.
-The varieties listed below are the most commonly found varieties.
+There are literally hundreds of varieties of Asian vegetables, however, only some varieties reach retail stores on a regular basis.
+The varieties listed below are the most commonly found.

 Choy is the Chinese word for any leafy vegetable.
 Asian greens have also been called cabbage – even though they don’t resemble Western cabbages.
 The names of Asian vegetables can be confusing as they are called different names in different areas of China.
 For example, Chinese white cabbage is called bok choy, buk choy, pak choy or baak choi.
 These vegetables team well with the usual Asian condiments – soy, ginger, black bean, hoisin and oyster sauce.

 In New Zealand the most common Asian green is white bok choy.
-It has a thick white stem and smooth round leaves.
-The stems are crisp and juicy and the leaves similar to cabbage or silverbeet.
-Shanghai bok choy can be found occasionally; this has thick green stems and similar leaves but is generally smaller in size.
+White bok choy has thick, white, crisp and juicy stems and smooth round leaves similar in texture to cabbage or silver beet.
+Shanghai bok choy has thick, green stems and similar leaves to white bok choy, but is smaller in size.
 All types of bok choy are suitable for quick cooking methods such as steaming and stir frying.
 Use like cabbage or spinach.
 Miniature bok choy leaves are used in some green salad mixes.

-This is also a common Asian vegetable in New Zealand.
-Peking cabbage has an elongated head with pale green leaves which form a compact head.
-Select heavy, compact heads with crisp whole leaves.
-The stalks should be crisp and juicy and the leaves are similar to cos lettuce.
+Peking cabbage has an elongated shape with crisp, juicy stalks and pale green, crisp leaves not unlike cos lettuce which form a heavy, compact head.
 Peking cabbage can be used raw in salads, or cooked in various ways, but it is most commonly used in fast cooking methods such as stir frying.

-This flat cabbage grows round and relatively flat like a plate.
-It has a slightly tougher texture and stronger flavour than Chinese white cabbage.
-Select smaller cabbages with lots of young leaves clustered at the centre.
+Chinese flat cabbage is round, relatively flat like a plate, with a stronger flavour and slightly tougher texture than Chinese white cabbage.
+Choose smaller cabbages with lots of young leaves clustered at the centre.
 Chinese flat cabbage suits quick moist cooking methods.
 The young centre leaves can be used raw in a salad.
 Miniature tat soi is regularly found in mesclun salad mixes.

 The leafy stalks of Garland chrysanthemum are similar to Chinese cabbage, but the leaves are bluntly lobed and the stalks look more like a lettuce but feel slightly rough in texture.
 Garland chrysanthemum leaves have a subtle, but distinct, 'floral' flavour which is best enjoyed in small quantities, accompanied by other flavours.
 It should be cooked only briefly.
 Garland chrysanthemum is a winter vegetable which is generally used in a stir fry or in soup.